-MAGNETIC FIELD DO NOT use magnetic injection/drain port expanders in patients who already have implanted devices that would be affected by a magnetic field (e.g., pacemakers, drug infusion devices, artificial sensing devices), because the magnetic injection/drain port contains a strong rare earth, permanent magnet.
+DO NOT use magnetic injection port expanders in patients who already have implanted devices that would be affected by a magnetic field (e.g., pacemakers, drug infusion devices, artificial sensing devices), because the magnetic injection port contains a strong rare earth, permanent magnet.

-Diagnostic testing with Magnetic Resonance Imaging (MRI) is contraindicated in patients with magnetic injection/drain port expanders in place.
-The MRI equipment could cause movement of the magnetic injection/drain port and/or expander, and result in not only patient discomfort, but also expander displacement, requiring revision surgery.
-In addition, the magnet could interfere with MRI detection capabilities.
+Diagnostic testing with Magnetic Resonance Imaging (MRI) is contraindicated in patients with magnetic injection port expanders in place.
+The MRI equipment could cause movement of the magnetic injection port and/ or expander, and result in not only patient discomfort, but also expander displacement, requiring revision surgery.
+In addition, the magnet could interfere with MRI detection capabilities

-Sientra has not tested the in vivo effects of radiation therapy with the magnetic injection/drain port expander, and cannot warrant the safety of such use.
-Magnetic injection/drain port expanders must be explanted before radiation therapy is initiated.
+Sientra has not tested the in vivo effects of radiation therapy with the Integrated Injection Port expander, and can not warrant the safety of such use.
+Integrated Injection Port Expanders must be explanted before radiation therapy is initiated.